Australian Strategic Policy Institute: Publications

-ASPI regularly produces 5 types of publications: Strategies, Strategic Insights, Special Report, the Annuals series, and publications for its International Cyber Policy Centre.
+ASPI regularly produces five types of publication: Strategies, Strategic Insights, Special Report, the Annuals series, and publications for its International Cyber Policy Centre.

 ASPI also publishes The Strategist, a daily analysis and commentary site.
 The Strategist aims to "provide fresh ideas on Australia's critical defence and strategic policy choices as well as encourage and facilitate discussion and debate among the strategy community and Australian public".

 ASPI has advocated for the procurement of the Northrop Grumman B-21 Raider by Australia.

-In 2020, ASPI issued an apology to a researcher after falsely connecting him to the Thousand Talents Plan and China's defense industry in a report tracking Chinese universities with ties to the Chinese military.
-Senator Kim Carr criticized the usage of ASPI's report by the Australian Research Council, which led to the naming of 32 academics suspected of Chinese defense research ties by The Australian, in what Carr referred to as a "blacklist", while also noting ASPI's own disclaimer that that the report should not be taken as evidence of wrongdoing.
+In 2020, ASPI issued an apology to a researcher after falsely connecting him to the Thousand Talents Plan and China's defense industry in a report tracking Chinese universities with ties to the People's Liberation Army.
+Senator Kim Carr criticized the usage of ASPI's report by the Australian Research Council, which led to the naming of 32 academics suspected of Chinese defense research ties by The Australian, in what Carr referred to as a "blacklist", while also noting ASPI's own disclaimer that the report should not be taken as evidence of wrongdoing.
 The Australian Research Council admitted that 30 of the 32 academics named were cleared of any national security concerns.

 In December 2021, Twitter removed 2,160 accounts linked to Chinese regional and state propaganda campaigns as a result of analysis by ASPI.

+In March 2023, ASPI launched its "Critical Technology Tracker", a project and accompanied website.
+Amongst its key findings, at the time of reporting, were that China leads the world in 37 out of 44 critical technologies, with Western democracies falling behind in the race for scientific and research breakthroughs.

+In 2025, ASPI halted its work on China-related research and data projects after the second Trump administration stopped funding.
+Previously, the US government funded around 70% of ASPI's China-related work.